CBT THERAPY ONLINE

 Welcome!
 My name is Peter Strong.
 I am a professional online psychotherapist.
 I live in Boulder, Colorado, and I offer online psychotherapy via Skype wherever you live, at home or abroad.
 This is a very convenient way of getting the help that you may be needing for managing difficult emotional problems: anxiety, depression, stress, and PTSD, which is one of my particular interests.

 The style of therapy that I offer is called Mindfulness Therapy, and this is a form of Cognitive Therapy, that focuses on exploring the particular thought habits that you may have that create emotional stress, whether that’s anxiety, depression, anger or stress of any kind.
-Its most of these thought patterns that we work with operate out of our normal state of awareness; we are really unaware of these thought patterns.
+Most of these thought patterns that we work with operate out of our normal state of awareness; we are really unaware of these thought patterns.
 And, of course, like anything, it’s what you don’t see that controls you.
 So, the first part of any form of Cognitive Therapy or CBT, Cognitive Behavioral Therapy, involve trying to develop an awareness of these negative thought habits, patterns of reactive thinking.
 That is a big step in itself.

 But, in Mindfulness Therapy we go a little further than that, and that is we want to look at the underlying emotions themselves, because this unresolved emotional energy is what give fuel to the cognitive reactivity.
 Without that emotional energy, the thoughts will not persist; they will tend to fade away and be replaced by other thoughts.
 But, when there is a high emotional charge, then the thought patterns and habits persist and they reoccur and become intrusive thought patterns.
 So that’s where Mindfulness Therapy becomes extremely good.
 This form of Cognitive Therapy allows you to change the underlying emotions that fuel your negative reactive thinking.